 Leaning on overused greetings like "Hi Melinda, I hope this message finds you well," may come across as disingenuous and detract from the professionalism of your communication.
 Bear in mind, commonly used phrases suggested by AI tools such as ChatGPT can inadvertently lead your emails towards a path of unoriginality.

-The Remedy: Aim for a tone that is professional yet amicable.
+The solution: Aim for a tone that is professional yet amicable.
 Unless you've established a rapport with the recipient, refrain from employing overly familiar language.
 Though AI tools can be useful, deploying them judiciously ensures your emails maintain their authenticity and unique character.

 Simplicity is Key: The Power of Clarity and Brevity in Emails